 - use of GeoGebra (or any related materials or resources) within a non-academic ebook, textbook or journal, whether or not the book or journal is distributed for a fee.
 Please note that academic papers and conferences do not require a License and Collaboration Agreement; and

 - use of GeoGebra (or any related materials or resources) to assist in securing advertising or sponsorship type revenues.

 For more information, please also read our GeoGebra License FAQ.

 GeoGebra Non-Commercial License Agreement

-The GeoGebra Group consists of the non-profit organization International GeoGebra Institute and GeoGebra GmbH having their offices in Linz, Austria ("we", "our" or "us").
+The GeoGebra GmbH is located in Linz, Austria ("we", "our" or "us").
 We develop and support the GeoGebra dynamic mathematics software application, including its source code, installers, web applications and services, language files and associated documentation ("GeoGebra" or "the Software").
 We operate GeoGebra (and publish its related resources) through our website located at https://www.geogebra.org.

 The terms of this License form a binding agreement between you, an individual user or non-commercial organization ("you" or "your"), and us regarding your non-commercial use of GeoGebra.
 By downloading, accessing or otherwise using GeoGebra you indicate your agreement to be bound by these License terms.

 PLEASE NOTE THAT THIS LICENSE IS INTENDED FOR NON-COMMERCIAL USE OF GEOGEBRA ONLY.
 IF YOU INTEND TO USE GEOGEBRA FOR A COMMERCIAL PURPOSE, PLEASE CONTACT email@example.com TO ARRANGE A COLLABORATION AGREEMENT WITH US BASED ON OUR COMMERCIAL LICENSE TERMS.